 With increased regulatory loads and an apparent move towards FX clearing, more questions start raising themselves.
 How does this environment sit with changing or cancelling deals?
-When 'is this 'Flash Boys' for is a trade finally firm?
+When is a trade finally firm?
 How do you bust a trade once it has gone through to clearing?
 Should you be able to bust such a trade?
 Finally, why is it that only one party in the transaction can alter or cancel the trade unilaterally?